dektec-projects/dtapi-releases/README.md

 # dtapi-releases
-Repository with the precompiled library and include files for the DekTec API (DTAPI) releases
+Repository with the precompiled library and include files for DekTec API (DTAPI) releases.